 Best Android Antivirus Apps

 The best mobile antivirus apps offer not only top-notch malware detection and prevention, but also a range of privacy and anti-theft features.
-These include the ability to back up your contacts and other data, track your phone or tablet via GPS, snap a picture of a phone thief with the device's camera, and even use your Android Wear smartwatch to locate your phone.
+These include the ability to back up your contacts and photos, track your phone or tablet via GPS, snap a picture of a phone thief with the device's camera, send commands to a lost or stolen phone via text messages and even use your Android Wear smartwatch to locate your phone.

-Based on our testing, the best paid Android antivirus app is Bitdefender Mobile Security ($15 per year), which offers flawless malware protection with a wide assortment of other features.
-The freemium Norton Mobile Security has similarly excellent protection, and doesn't hold back much from users who don't want to pay the premium-subscription price of $30 per year.
+Based on our testing, the best paid Android antivirus app is Bitdefender Mobile Security ($15 per year), which offers nearly flawless malware protection with a wide assortment of other features.
+The freemium Norton Mobile Security has similarly excellent protection, and doesn't hold back much from free users who don't want to pay the premium price of $25 per year.

 How We Tested